RishabPanyam96/Las_Vegas_Food_Inspection/README.md

 To see the data we worked on, click [here](./data).

 To see the code we used, click [here](./code).

-To see the administrative work behind the project, click [here](./administrative)

 ## Contributors
   - Olugbenga Abdulai